Light Pollution Mapping Project

 Light Pollution Map of Oman

 Light pollution has been known to cause so much disruption to astronomers, from making it hard to see faint objects, to washing out all the contrast during an imaging session.
-But there is another worse side to light pollution.
+But there is another even worse side to light pollution.
 Light pollution is harmful and disruptive to the ecosystem.
 For example, it causes newly hatched turtles to get disoriented and lost while looking for the direction of the sea.
 It has been shown to affect migrating birds and to disrupt human sleep cycles.
 Disruption in human sleep cycles has been linked to diabetes and weight gain.
 Furthermore, a lot of light pollution is simply wasted energy, we are using electricity to light up the night sky when what we need to illuminate is on the ground.
 In the United States of America, it has been shown statistically that there is no improvement in crime rates in areas with streetlights vs. areas that did not have streetlights.
 With the rising cost of electrical bills, the excess street lighting has been causing a heavy financial burden on the government.
-The Batinah expressway, which is a major highway with no street lighting except at dangerous junctions and there has been no increase in road traffic accidents proving that a well-designed road does not need street lighting to improve nighttime driving safety.
+The Batinah expressway, which is a major highway with no street lighting except at dangerous junctions and there has been a decrease in road traffic accidents proving that a well-designed road does not need street lighting to improve nighttime driving safety.

 Why not use satellite data?

 Lately people many astronomers have resorted to using satellite data for finding dark sky locations.
 We have noticed a few problems with using this data for astronomical purposes.

 - The data on the most popular websites used for astronomy to find dark skies is up to 7 years old for here in Oman.
 Cities grow and lights pollution expands.

 - The light pollution scale is logarithmic, that means a difference of 0.15 in darkness is actually a significant difference, we have noted some differences between our readings and the satellite readings.